Long-Duration Energy Storage on a Grid Scale: Highview Power Storage LAES

 - Triad Management and Ancillary Services

-- Highview Power Storage, a UK company headquartered in London, England
+- Highview Power Storage, a UK company headquartered in central London, England

 - Highview Power Storage

 - Slough Heat and Power owned by SSE (Scottish and Southern Energy)

 - Private, with £1.1m co- funded by the UK’s Department of Energy and Climate Change (DECC)